 Large File Transfer for Video Teams

 MASV is the best tool to move camera files, transcoded media, and 3D assets.

 Virtual production utilizes 3D rendering technology, often in the form of a game engine like Unreal, to construct photorealistic sets that are displayed on large LED screens.
 The virtual set adjusts in real-time to match the perspective of different camera angles and movements, while a camera captures an actor performing in front of the screens.

-Virtual production studios are called LED volume stages — and they need a ton of space to operate.
+Fittingly, many virtual production studios are called LED volume stages — and they need a ton of space to operate.
 One such stage is MELs Studio in Montreal, which is home to LED screens 20 feet high and 65 feet in diameter.

 At its core, virtual production marries the physical and virtual worlds to create immersive sets for video production.
 The physical world, in this case, consists of props and actors while the virtual world includes backgrounds, virtual lighting, and visual effects.